-Just because you have been charged with a DUI doesn’t mean you are convicted.
-The prosecution bears the burden of proving the allegations against you beyond a reasonable doubt.
-There are many sophisticated methods for defending a DUI case.
-Among them are:
+It’s important to understand that a DUI charge does not always equal a conviction.
+The prosecution bears the burden of proving the allegations against you beyond a reasonable doubt, and there are many sophisticated methods that your York County DUI lawyer can take in defending a DUI case.

 - Challenging the traffic stop: There must be articulable reasons to have pulled you over.

 - Challenging the selection of field sobriety test (FST): Only certain approved tests may be given.